-Unfortunately, I grow a ton of tomatoes, and I don’t think I could build enough of these to cover what we do.
+Unfortunately, I grow a lot of tomatoes, and I don’t think I could build enough of these to cover what we do.
 However, if you are not a tomato addict (like myself) and actually grow a regular crop of tomatoes, do me a favor?

 Build this for me!
 Post your pictures so I can see how great it turned out and allow me to live vicariously through your tomato plants.

-So now that I’ve carried on aren’t you the least bit curious how she created this wonderful trellis/tomato bed?
+Now that I’ve carried on aren’t you the least bit curious how she created this wonderful trellis/tomato bed?

 Well, allow me to fill you in.
 All she did was build an above ground garden bed.
-She even states that it doesn’t have to be an above ground bed.
+She even states that it doesn’t have to be an above-ground bed.